Smithfield West

 Smithfield West is a locality situated in western Sydney, New South Wales, Australia.
 Part of Smithfield, it is an unofficial designation for the region, or neighbourhood area, westwards from Dublin Street to Wetherill Street on the boundary of Wetherill Park.

 History

 In 1867, Smithfield was a semi-rural settlement populated by vine growers, gardeners, wood timber cutters, orchards and tanneries.
 Some of the best farming land at that time was in the district to the west and southwest of the Smithfield area, which includes the locality of Smithfield West.

 Designation

 Websites such as Weatherzone and Australia Post, among others, feature the locality of Smithfield West in their database, which shares the same postcode of Smithfield (2164).

 Commercial area

 The locality of Smithfield West has small pockets of restaurants in Dublin Street near Brenan Street, and as well as in Hassall Street, which have included Chinese restaurants, a gelato bar, a prominent Italian restaurant, a fish and chips eatery, a delicatessen market, a drug store, a doctor's office, a bakery, a newsagent's shop, and a few convenient shopfronts.

-There is also a 7-Eleven located in Polding Street.